Irfan2309/Language-Processors/README.md

       jupyter notebook --ip=0.0.0.0
       ```

-      and then the link appearing should be openable in a browser.
+      and then the link appearing starting with ``http://127.0.0.1`` should be openable in a browser.